-The essay explores the federalism tensions arisen in the proposed Joelton Project.
+The proposed Joelton Project is emblematic of federal tensions that arise surrounding natural gas projects.
+The complexities of this case are the result of competing authority and jurisdiction among different entities.
 The 1938 Natural Gas Act grants FERC with the preempted authority in interstate pipeline transportation, while a later enacted savings clause in the Energy Policy Act of 2005 preserves state authority to issue permits under the Clean Air Act, the Clean Water Act and the Coastal Zone Management Act.
 The proposed Joelton station has the FERC’s Certificate Order and Nashville’s Metro Public Health Department’s drafted air quality permits.

+Other issues with the station involve the quality of information supplied by Tennessee in its analysis of the project’s environmental impact.
 In opposition to the issuance of the permits, the Southern Environmental Law Center (SELC) raised two arguments in its comment to the Health Department.
-One contends that the Tennessee did not apply the required RACT in its RACT analysis, the other contends that the issuance of the construction permit would violate local law.
+One contends that the Tennessee did not apply the required RACT in its RACT analysis; the other contends that the issuance of the construction permit would violate local law.
 The latter argument is weaker in the sense that the local law that SELC relies on has not been included into the SIP.

-The Joelton case demonstrates a costly and inefficient approach to pipeline siting that requires better coordination between federal, state and local authorities.
+Not matter what the final outcome, the Joelton case demonstrates a costly and inefficient approach to pipeline siting that requires better coordination between federal, state and local authorities.
 To better address this problem, the FERC may consider the environmental concerns earlier in its decision making process.